TheThingsIndustries/lorawan-stack-docs/doc/content/enterprise/management/configuration/identity-server.md

 - `is.email.network.identity-server-url`: The URL of the Identity Server
 - `is.email.network.console-url`: The URL of the Console

-Although {{% tts %}} comes with a number of builtin email templates, it is possible to override those with custom templates.
-You can specify the source where to load templates from, and options for that source.
-For more information on email templates, see the [email templates reference]({{< ref "/reference/email-templates" >}}). {{< removed-in-version "3.19" >}}

 - `is.email.templates.source`: Source of the email template files (directory, url, blob) {{< deprecated-in-version "3.19" >}}
 - `is.email.templates.directory`: Directory on the filesystem where email templates are located {{< deprecated-in-version "3.19" >}}
 - `is.email.templates.url`: URL where email templates are located {{< deprecated-in-version "3.19" >}}